Gradient-informed basis adaptation for Legendre Chaos expansions: Methodology

 and the entries $C_{ij}$ will be given by

 where $\bK_{ij}$ is the \emph{stiffness} matrix with entries

 and $\bff = \{f_{\balpha}\}_{\balpha\in \calJ_Q}$ is the vectorized representation of the chaos coefficients.
 The values of the entries of the stiffness matrices $\bK_{ij}$, $i,j = 1,\dots, d$ depend solely on the polynomials used in the PC expansion and their corresponding probability measures with respect to which the expectation is taken and can be computed independently of the nature of the function $f$.
+Detailed computation of $\bK_{ij}$ of the case of Legendre polynomials is provided in Appendix \ref{sec:stiff_comp}.
 Computation of $\bC$ generally requires full knowledge of the coefficients $\bff$ and can be an expensive task.
-However, as we describe in the next section, a relatively \emph{cheap} estimation of the coefficients, based on low level quadrature rules can suffice of our purposes.
+However, as we describe in the next section, a relatively \emph{cheap} estimation of the coefficients, based on low level quadrature rules can suffice of this purpose.

 Let us now assume that the matrix $\bC$ is available and that $\lambda_1 \gg \lambda_2$.
 This implies that the rotation matrix $\bA$ can be decomposed in a 1-dimensional vector $\bw$ with $\bw^T\bw = 1$ and a $d\times (d-1)$ matrix $\bV$ such that $f$ exhibits most of its variation on the space spanned by $\eta = \bw^T\bxi$ and can be accurately approximated as a function of $\eta$ as in eq. (\ref{eq:link_func}).
-The square integrability condition of $f$ directly implies that $f$ can be expanded in a polynomial chaos expansion it terms of polynomials that are orthogonal with respect to the probability measure of $\eta$.
+The square integrability condition of $f$ directly implies that $f$ can be expanded in a polynomial chaos expansion in terms of polynomials that are orthogonal with respect to the probability measure of $\eta$.
 To avoid the structure of such polynomials, since the probability measure $p(\eta)d\eta$ can be arbitrarily complex, we introduce the uniform $\calU(-1,1)$ germ

 where $F_{\eta}(\cdot)$ is the cummulative probability distribution of $\eta$ and we write